costas778/JavaSpringBootGCP/README.md

 Purpose
 This script is designed to bootstrap an environment for deploying an application involving:

-**AWS Infrastructure:**
+**GCP Infrastructure:**
 Sets up the networking and compute resources using Terraform.
 Kubernetes Cluster:
-Configures EKS for container orchestration.
+Configures GKE for container orchestration.
 Application Deployment:
 Provides manifests for deploying services like RabbitMQ, producer, and consumer in Kubernetes.
 Docker Preparation: